vladlpavlov/Pythagoras/README.md

 ### What Is It?

-An experimental SKLearn extension for meta-algorithms researchers
+An experimental SKLearn extension for researching meta-algorithms

 ### How To Get It?